 In particular, we prefer to develop methods and analyze data in close communication with biologists so that the key biological questions and unique data properties are properly addressed in the statistical approaches.
 We are also interested in cultivating a culture of interdisciplinary collaboration in our research community.

 We are always looking for highly motivated group members.
-We are based in the Centre for Systems Genomics and the School of Mathematics and Statistics at the University of Melbourne.
-We share our space with other groups in the Centre for Systems Genomics, and we interact with members from other groups continuously.
+We are based in the Melbourne Integrative Genomics (MIG) and the School of Mathematics and Statistics at the University of Melbourne.
+We share our space with other groups in the Melbourne Integrative Genomics (MIG), and we interact with members from other groups continuously.
 Please feel free to contact Heejung Shim if you are interested in joining us or having a rotation.